30 Interesting Facts About Saudi Arabia

 Saudi Arabia’s flag (Shutterstock)

-26. Saudi Arabia is the world’s 13th most obese country with 69.7% of its population classified as overweight.
+25. Saudi Arabia is one of the world’s most obese nations, with 69.7% of its population classified as overweight.

 Every effort has been made to verify these facts about Saudi Arabia.
 However, if you find an error or have any questions, please contact us.